mathiasn98/MagicSquare/README.md

 # MagicSquare
 Program to generate a magic square in n size.
 This program doesn't use brute force to solve the magic square.
 This program divides to some cases : odd number size, double even size, and perfect square size.
+INPUT the size of Magic Square you want in the program.